tobijk/caius/doc/_manpages/oosupport.md

 on your Itcl classes and automatically generate getters, setters and support for serialization to JSON.

-When defining a new type, you can specify its attributes in a class variable called `attributes`:
+When defining a new type, you can declare its accessible properties in a class variable called `attributes`:

     itcl::class Type {
         common attributes {
             {type name default access}
+            ...
         }
         ...

 The *type* specifier should be one of *bool*, *number*, *string* or a class name that is recognized by `itcl::is class`.
-Additionally you can declare arrays of either type by wrapping the *type* specifier in square brackets.
-It's not possible to keep mixed-type arrays.
+Additionally you can declare arrays of either type by putting the *type* specifier in square brackets.
+It is *not* possible to keep mixed-type arrays.

 The type specifier is evaluated during serialization to or de-serialization from JSON.
-Since Tcl doesn't have types, it would otherwise not be possible to map to and from JSON without loss of information.
+Since Tcl doesn't have explicit types, it would otherwise not be possible to map to and from JSON without loss of information.

 After having declared the `common attributes`, you have to bring them to life, by calling `OOSupport::init_attributes` in the constructor: